ShewitH1/DELI-cious/SandwichShop/README.md

 2. Open the project in IntelliJ IDEA

 3. Run Main.java
-4. Follow the CLI prompts to add depoits, make payments, or view your ledger
+4. Follow the CLI prompts to Add Sandwich, Add Drink, Add Chips, and Add Custom Sandwich